stevenli-uoft/US_Doctoral_Respondents_Analysis/README.md

 # STA304 Reflection 4

+## SECTIONS
-Instructions on how to obtain the data.
+1. Instructions on How to Obtain the Data
-A brief overview of the ratio estimators approach.
-Your estimates and the actual number of respondents.
-Some explanation of why you think they are different.
+2. Brief Overview of the Ratio Estimators Approach
+3. Estimates and Actual Number of Respondents
+4. Explanation of Differences